 - How much space do you have?

-- Do you have the support from your family?
+- Do you have the support of your family?
 Make sure everyone is on board to share the workload.

 - Can you afford it?